simeononsecurity/simeononsecurity.ch/content/articles/free-oracle-certifications-cybersecurity-it-professionals/index.en.md

 With free Oracle certifications, you have the opportunity to acquire industry-recognized credentials without the need for substantial financial investment.
 These certifications are designed to validate your skills and knowledge, enabling you to stand out in the competitive job market.
 By earning these certifications, you demonstrate your commitment to staying up-to-date with the latest advancements in cybersecurity and IT.
 Employers value professionals who invest in their professional development and seek continuous learning opportunities.

-Moreover, free Oracle certifications provide a solid foundation for further specialization.
+On top of that, free Oracle certifications provide a solid foundation for further specialization.
 They allow you to gain essential knowledge and skills in specific domains, which can then be built upon with more advanced paid certifications.
 For example, if you start with a free certification in Oracle Cloud Infrastructure (OCI) Foundations, you can later pursue advanced certifications like the **Oracle Cloud Infrastructure Architect Associate** or **Oracle Cloud Infrastructure Security Professional**.

 By acquiring free Oracle certifications, you not only enhance your professional profile but also gain practical expertise.
 These certifications often involve hands-on exercises and real-world scenarios, giving you valuable experience with Oracle technologies.
 This practical knowledge can be immediately applied in your work environment, making you a more valuable asset to your organization.